surdu/github-news-pics/README.md

 # DEPRECATED
-GitHub has improved it's news feed to also include pictures now
+GitHub has improved it's news feed to also include pictures

 # GitHub News Pics
 Google Chrome extension that shows author's pictures for all entries in the news feed on GitHub's dashboard